Maciekhidegger/Zlota_Proporcja/README.md

-He is the creator of the program Gerin_Befis
+The creator of the program is Gerin_Befis

 To run the program on linux you need: